 You have been warned these are addictive and the tendency to take you to dreamland more often than not..

 15 g active dry yeast

 550 g plain flour

 1 tablespoon ground cinnamon

 rose geranium (just use the leaves if you don’t have the flowers)

 1 cup pure icing sugar

-Roll the dough up like a jam roll and cut crossways into 3 cm thick slices.
-Place on a baking tray lined with baking paper – you want them close together but still room to prove, allow to sit for another 15-20 minutes so the dough recovers its spring.
-Whilst this is rising, pre heat your oven till 200°c.
+Roll up the dough up like a jam roll and cut crossways into 3 cm thick slices.
+Place on a baking tray lined with baking paper – you want them close together but allow a little room to prove.
+Set aside for another 15–20 minutes so the dough recovers its spring.

 5: Put the tray in the oven and bake for 15–20 minutes.
-Once ready make your icing by beating your cream cheese until soft and fluffy, add the icing sugar gradually to avoid any lumps.
-I like a little lemon juice in my icing, as it adds a lovely tart flavour against the sweet centre, but you can leave it out if you prefer.
-Pour the icing over warm buns, eat right away.
+Once ready, make your icing by beating the cream cheese until soft and fluffy.
+Beat in the icing sugar gradually to avoid any lumps.
+I like a little lemon juice in my icing, as it adds a lovely tart contrast to the sweet centre, but you can leave it out if you prefer.
+Pour the icing over warm buns and eat right away.
 I bet you won’t be able to stop at one.